AFcode44/backbase-fe-test/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Comments

+Application is prepared to work on 2 screens - Desktop and Mobile.
+All reusable parts of code are located inside Shared folder.
+Except that there is a separate folder for header and landing page.
+Landing page has 2 main features: Make Transfer and Recent Transactions.
+Make Transfer has a seprate folder for confirming transfer.
+Recent Transaction has a separate folders for filtering, sorting and for recent transactions elements.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.